 Participating in outdoor activities before 10:00 AM or after 4:00 PM

 Wearing long sleeves and pants

-Using a broad-spectrum sunscreen with an SPF of at least 30.
+Using a broad-spectrum sunscreen with an sun protection factor (SPF) of 30 or more.
 Please remember to reapply sunscreen every 2 hours or, if you are sweating or in the water, every hour.

 Wearing UV-protective sunglasses